 Statbel DataLab: new statistics, methods and data sources beta version

-In 2021, online platforms accounted for 6,520,000 overnight stays in private accommodations
+In 2024, online platforms accounted for 12,280,000 overnight stays in private accommodations

-In 2021, 644,000 accommodations were booked via an online platform (Airbnb, Booking.com, Expedia or TripAdvisor), with travellers spending to total of 6,520,000 nights.
-This is what emerged from the new figures of Statbel, the Belgian statistical office.
-The rental of accommodations offered by private individuals via an online platform is well established.
-Statbel wants to analyse this growing phenomenon in this experimental statistic.
-For this, Statbel uses the data it receives via Eurostat from four large platform companies.
-These four platforms, Airbnb, Booking.com, the Expedia Group and TripAdvisor, provide pseudonymised and aggregated data about all reservations and overnight stays that take place via their platforms on the Belgian territory.
+Due to this increasing success, Statbel, the Belgian statistical office, has been producing since 2018 an experimental statistic on the use of online platforms for the rental of private holiday accommodations.
+For this, Statbel uses the data it receives via Eurostat from three large platform companies.
+These three platforms, Airbnb, Booking.com and the Expedia Group, provide pseudonymised and aggregated data about all reservations and overnight stays that take place via their platforms on the Belgian territory.

 This experimental statistic is limited to the accommodations that are offered by private individuals.
-Professional accommodation providers, like hotels, are excluded.
+Professional accommodation providers, such as hotels, are excluded.
 The statistics on these professional providers are available in the official tourism statistics.
 More information about this experimental statistic and the data used is available in the tab ‘documents’.

-In 2021, online platforms accounted for 6,520,000 overnight stays in private accommodations
+In 2024, online platforms accounted for 12,280,000 overnight stays in private accommodations

 The Flemish Region registers the largest number of overnight stays in accommodations offered by private individuals and booked via an online platform.
-In 2021, 50.1% of all overnight stays took place in the Flemish Region, 36.2% in the Walloon Region and finally 13.7% in the Brussels-Capital Region.
+In 2024, 48% of all overnight stays took place in the Flemish Region, 33% in the Walloon Region and finally 19% in the Brussels-Capital Region.

-Despite sharp decrease, Brussels-Capital remains the most popular district
+Brussels-Capital is the most popular district

 In recent years, various apps have come into use that bring people into contact with each other to exchange goods and services.
 More and more consumers use an online platform to book a holiday home or have a meal delivered to their home by a bicycle courier.
 As a result, the economic importance of the sharing economy is growing rapidly.